phadej/gists/posts/2020-12-31-draft-treat-regex-like-a-proper-language.md

 for example inserting or removing white space. `Cabal` has history of not handling whitespace well, either always requiring, completely forbidding, or allowing where it shouldn't be allowed.

-TODO: I don't know if slowness of the parser will pose problem in testing, I hope it won't.